yasakei/neutron/docs/language_reference.md

 greet("Neutron"); // Prints "Hello, Neutron!"
 ```

-### Return Statement *(Not yet implemented)*
+### Return Statement

-*Note: Return statements are currently under development and not yet available in Neutron.*

 The `return` statement is used to return a value from a function.
+If no value is specified, the function returns `nil`.

 ```python
 fun add(a, b) {